sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 Entire fleet
 Research:

- Installation time
+- Installation time
- Maintenance
+- Maintenance
- Calibration
+- Calibration
- Training
+- Training
- Network infrastructure
+- Network infrastructure
- Software updates
+- Software updates
- Sensor replacement
+- Sensor replacement
- Scaling
+- Scaling

-51. Business Case
+## 51. Business Case
-Don't only say:
+The business case should not state only:

 “It saves lives.”
 Also ask: